apache/trafficcontrol/docs/source/api/v4/users.rst

 :tenant:            The name of the tenant to which this user belongs
 :tenantId:          The integral, unique identifier of the tenant to which this user belongs
 :ucdn:              The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs

-	.. note:: This field is optional and only used if :abbr:`CDNi (Content Delivery Network Interconnect)` is in use.

 :uid:               A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user - now it is always ``null``
 :username:          The user's username